top of page

 • Understanding of basic mounted horsemanship

-Admission into Jump Smart is based on readiness, not age.
+Admission into Jump Smart is based on readiness, not age and not desire.

 Important: